 UPSC aspirants should know how to effectively read the India Year Book which is important for IAS Exam.
 However, the India Year Book is undoubtedly a bulky book which aspirants either cannot ignore or spend more time with.

-This article will introduce the IAS candidates to India Year Book and in the later part, important chapters of this book will be provided.
+This article will introduce the IAS candidates to India Year Book, and in the latter part, important chapters of this book will be provided.